 Increases in emissions may change atmospheric chemistry, the energy, water- and trace-gas budgets including cloudiness, precipitation formation, water supply to the atmosphere by evapotranspiration and sublimation as well as local weather.
 An increase in particles acting as cloud-condensation nuclei, for instance, may reduce droplet sizes, for which cloud and fog lifetimes increase, and precipitation may decrease.
 Note that cloud droplets build on these nuclei.
 The more nuclei exist the larger is the competition for water-vapor and the smaller the individual droplets will be.

-Not all pollutants in the Arctic were emitted in the Arctic
+Not All Pollutants in the Arctic Were Emitted in the Arctic

 Pollutants in the Arctic not only stem from emissions in the Arctic.
 In winter and spring, pollutants from emissions in Eurasia often reach the Norwegian and North American Arctic.
-In summer, pollutants from boreal forest fires often reach the Arctic.
+In summer, pollutants from Boreal forest fires often reach the Arctic.
 In Alaska, we often have aged smoke from wildfires in Siberia.
 Not to mention that the smoke from the wildfires in Interior Alaska of course also may reach the Arctic.
 In March, we often observe brown layers of dust from the Gobi desert over Fairbanks.

 In a nutshell, pollution does not know any borders.
 Even regions with low emissions like Alaska or the Arctic receive polluted air by transport of pollutants emitted in other regions.
 Even though the air in Alaska and the Arctic is still pristine on average, periods of lower air-quality may occur due to local emissions (e.g. wildfires, shipping) or accumulation of pollutants under inversion (e.g. from emissions due to residential heating, traffic and power generation).
 In winter, it often occurs that Fairbanks has poor air quality while the areas on the hills above the inversions have pristine air.

-Photos: G. Kramm (2015, 2016)
+Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved